-The APEX 20KE IOE supports the following I/O standards: LVTTL, LVCMOS, 1.8-V I/O, 2.5-V I/O, 3.3-V PCI, 3.3-V AGP, LVDS, GTL+, SSTL-3 Class I and II, SSTL-2 Class I and II, and HSTL Class I, II, and III.
+The APEX 20KE IOE supports the following I/O standards: LVTTL, LVCMOS, 1.8-V I/O, 2.5-V I/O, 3.3-V PCI, 3.3-V AGP, LVDS, GTL+, CTT, SSTL-3 Class I and II, SSTL-2 Class I and II, and HSTL Class I, II, and III.

 The APEX 20KE device contains eight I/O blocks.
 All blocks support all standards except LVDS.
 In addition, one block supports LVDS inputs, and another block supports LVDS outputs.
 Each I/O block has its own VCCIO pins.
 A single device can support 1.8-V, 2.5-V, and 3.3-V interfaces; each block can support a different standard independently.
 Each block can also use a separate $V{\rm REF}$ level, so that each block can support any of the terminated standards (such as SSTL-3) independently.
 Within a block, any one of the terminated standards can be supported.
-EP20K300E and larger APEX 20KE devices support the LVDS interface.
+EP20K300E and larger APEX 20KE devices support the LVDS interface for data pins (smaller devices support LVDS clock pins, but not data pins).

-When LVDS signals are used within a block, other I/O standards should not be used within the same block to avoid degrading the high-performance LVDS signal.
+When the LVDS blocks are used for LVDS, the adjacent I/O blocks that share a VCCIO power bus should be used to implement 3.3-V input-only pins.
 An exception can be made for the ClockLock LOCK signal, which does not toggle during normal operation.
+When the LVDS blocks are not used as LVDS, they support all of the other I/O standards.
 Figure 29 shows the arrangement of the APEX 20KE I/O blocks.